Gexkill/sweng2/DD/src/index.md

 * [G2] Allows taxi drivers to precise to the system if they are available or not.
     * The DriverController
     * The Router
-    * The DriverMobileApp composant
+    * The DriverMobileApp component
     * The QueueManager
 * [G3] Taxi drivers should receive a push notification for incoming request.
     * The DriverController
     * The Router
-    * The DriverMobileApp composant
+    * The DriverMobileApp component
+    * The Push notification gateway
 * [G5] Allows taxi drivers to accept or decline incoming requests for an immediate ride.
-    * The DriverMobileApp composant
+    * The DriverMobileApp component
     * The DriverController
     * The QueueManager
     * The RideController
     * The RequestController
 * [G6] Allows taxi drivers to accept or decline incoming request for a later reservation.
-    * The DriverMobileApp composant
+    * The DriverMobileApp component
     * The DriverController
     * The QueueManager
     * The RideController